Devin Singletary Player Prop Bets for NFL Week 18 | Buffalo vs. New York 1/9/2022

 Matchup vs. New York

-- Singletary has averaged 34.4 rushing yards per game in his five career matchups against the Jets, 31.1 fewer yards than his over/under in Sunday's game.
+- Against the Jets, Singletary's 34.4 rushing yards per game over his five career matchups are 31.1 fewer than his over/under in Sunday's game.

-- Singletary, in five matchups versus the Jets, has run for a TD once, but not more than one in a single contest.
+- Singletary has had a rushing touchdown in one game versus the Jets, but did not have multiple TDs in that game.

-- The Jets allow 136.3 yards per game on the ground, the NFL's 29th-ranked rush defense.

-- This year the Jets have allowed 27 rushing TDs.
-They are ranked 32nd in the NFL in that category.
+- This year the Jets are ranked 32nd in the league in rushing touchdowns allowed (27).

 Recent Performances

-- Last week against the Falcons, Singletary racked up 110 yards on 23 carries (averaging 4.8 yards per attempt) while scoring two touchdowns.
+- Last week against the Falcons, Singletary rushed for 110 yards on 23 carries (averaging 4.8 yards per carry) while scoring two touchdowns.

 - Over his last three games, Singletary has piled up 57 carries for 235 yards (78.3 per game) and four touchdowns.